-One of the requirements of enrolling for the CFA exams is that candidates need to be at least in their final year of their bachelor’s degree when registering for Level 1.
+Can you take CFA Level 1 in college?
+Yes, according to CFA Level 1’s entry requirements, candidates need to be at least in their final year of their bachelor’s degree when registering for Level 1.

 As of 2019, a significant and fast growing portion of CFA candidates are full-time university students, nearly doubling to 23% in 2019 (12% in 2018).

-Should you take on CFA in college?
+But, should you be taking CFA Level 1 in college though?
 I think it depends, as studying for the CFA exams does entail some personal sacrifices either way.

-Here are 10 pros and cons you should consider before deciding whether studying for the CFA exams in college would make sense for you.
+Here are 10 pros and cons you should consider before deciding whether studying for CFA in college would make sense for you.